Forest owlet

 The forest owlet (Athene blewitti) is endemic to the forests of central India.
-It is listed as Endangered on the IUCN Red List since 2018, as the population is estimated at less than 1,000 mature individuals.
+It is listed as Endangered on the IUCN Red List since 2018, as the population is estimated at fewer than 1,000 mature individuals.
 It is threatened foremost by deforestation.

 It is a member of the typical owl family Strigidae, and was first described in 1873.
 As it was not sighted after 1884, it was considered extinct for many years.
 In 1997, it was rediscovered by Pamela Rasmussen.
 Searches in the locality mentioned on the label of the last collected specimen failed, and it turned out that the specimen had been stolen from the British Museum by Richard Meinertzhagen and resubmitted with a label bearing false locality information.

 Taxonomy

-Heteroglaux blewitti was the scientific name proposed by Allan Octavian Hume in 1873 who described a female owlet that had been shot near Basna in 1872.

-Results of a phylogenetic study published in 2018 indicate that it a member of the Athene clade.
+Heteroglaux blewitti was the scientific name proposed by Allan Octavian Hume in 1873 who described a female owlet that had been shot near Basna in 1872 by his collaborator Francis Robert Blewitt (born 1815).
+Hume noted that the head is smaller than in other Athene species and that the lower mandible was more strongly notched.
+He therefore placed it in a new genus Heteroglaux.
+Results of a phylogenetic study published in 2018 indicate that it is a member of the Athene clade.